Windmill-City/IngameIME-Common/README.md

 ## InputContext

-To direct KeyEvent to the GameWindow
+To pass KeyEvent to the GameWindow

 ```c++
 InputContext::setActivated(false)
 ```

-To direct KeyEvent to the TextService
+To pass KeyEvent to the TextService

 ```c++
 InputContext::setActivated(true)
 ```

-KeyboardLayout **always** handles KeyEvent whatever InputContext is activated or not

 ## InputModes

 For TextServices in Asia there are following InputModes available:

-Mutually exclusive InputModes indicate how TextService should translate PreEdit text
+Mutually exclusive InputModes indicate how TextService should convert PreEdit text

 - AlphaNumeric
 - Native

-Mutually exclusive InputModes indicate how TextService should translate punctuation marks
+Mutually exclusive InputModes indicate how TextService should convert punctuation marks

 - HalfShape
 - FullShape

-Mutually exclusive InputModes indicate how Japanese TextService should translate PreEdit text
+Mutually exclusive InputModes indicate how Japanese TextService should convert PreEdit text

 - Hiragana
 - Katakana